 Six Mile Marsh Diagnostic Study

-(Updated March 28, 2013) -- A draft of the study will be complete within the next few days.
-After it is reviewed and revised, staff will present the findings to the MCWD Board and partners.
-Once it is finzalized (by mid-2013), staff will host a community meeting to explain the results and post the report online.
+Once a draft implementation plan is developed, staff will host a community meeting to discuss the results of the Diagnostic Study and draft implementation plan.
 Staff will use the findings, along with input from communities and partners, to develop a long-term plan for protecting and improving the Six Mile Creek subwatershed.

 The Six Mile Creek subwatershed, located to the southwest of Lake Minnetonka, contains a series of interconnected lakes and streams that eventually drain into Lake Minnetonka’s Halsted Bay.

 The Minnehaha Creek Watershed District (MCWD) is exploring ways to improve water quality throughout this complex system, beginning with a comprehensive study of the issues and opportunities presented within this subwatershed.